neuromorphicsystems/event_warping/README.md

-# Dense Piecewise Contrast Maximisation for Space-based Observations
+# Analytically Corrected Contrast Maximisation for Orbital Imagery with Neuromorphic Cameras

-This contains the implementation of the paper "Dense Piecewise Contrast Maximisation for Space-based Observations".
+This contains the implementation of the paper "Analytically Corrected Contrast Maximisation for Orbital Imagery with Neuromorphic Cameras".

 <!-- <p align="center">
       <img src="./img/correction_algorithm.svg" align="left">